 What is an Individual Service Plan?

-An Individual Service Plan (ISP) is a customized plan to assist the consumer/client on developing a strategy for how to get and retain a living wage job.
+An Individual Service Plan (ISP) is a customized plan to assist the consumer/client in developing a strategy to get and retain a living wage job.
 This includes Situational Assessments, Work Adjustment, Employment Services and Job Coaching for a wide variety of jobs and potential career pathways.

 What is CTP?